lamini-ai/lamini-ai.github.io/docs/lamini_python_class/__init__.md

 # lamini.Lamini.\_\_init\_\_

-Class that instantiates the Lamini.
+Class that instantiates the Lamini class for calling and training models.

 ```python
 Lamini(model_name, config)